braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/canvas_comments.md

 You can delete comments and threads you have created by clicking the <i class="fa-solid fa-ellipsis-vertical"></i> menu icon in your comment.
 If a red circle appears next to a comment, this indicates the comment is unread.

 You won't be able to delete another user's comments or threads.
 However, anyone can resolve a comment by selecting **Resolve Thread**.

-Note that tagging users in comments and notifications for comments are not currently supported.
+## Managing notifications

+To manage email notifications for a Canvas, open the sidebar and click <i class="fa-solid fa-bell"></i> **Notifications**.
+Here, you can select your notification preferences.

+Selecting **All New Comments** notifies you about new threads started on a Canvas, which also includes when comments are resolved or re-opened.
+Selecting **Mentions or Replies** notifies you about new comments you're tagged in or threads you're participating in.

+To turn off comments notifications for a Canvas, select **None**.

+{% alert note %}
+By default, the creator of a Canvas is opted-in to be notified of all new comments, and other users are opted-in to be notified of mentions or replies.
+{% endalert %}

 [1]: {% image_buster /assets/img_archive/canvas_comments.png %}